minio/minio/README.md

 Minio is an open source object storage released under Apache license v2.

 It uses ``Rubberband Erasure`` coding to dynamically protect the data.
-Minio's was inspired by Amazon S3 API and Haystack Object Format
+Minio was inspired by Amazon S3 API and Haystack Object Format.

 Overview
 ============